Stephen Ambrose is the best selling author who served as historical

 For availability and more information click on this link.

-of Brothers : E Company, 506th Regiment, 101st Airborne from Normandy to
+"Band of Brothers : E Company, 506th Regiment, 101st Airborne from Normandy to Hitler's Eagle's Nest

 by Stephen E. Ambrose